Plasma Etching: Process, Machines and Applications

 What is plasma etching?

-Plasma etching uses plasma to remove material from a surface.
+Plasma etching uses plasma to remove material from a surface to perfom surface treating.

 The plasma is created by passing an electrical current through a gas, which causes the gas to break down into its component atoms and molecules.